mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-sql-expression-unaryexpression.markdown

 title: sqlalchemy.sql.expression UnaryExpression Example Code
 category: page
 slug: sqlalchemy-sql-expression-unaryexpression-examples
-sortorder: 500031104
+sortorder: 500031115
 toc: False
 sidebartitle: sqlalchemy.sql.expression UnaryExpression
-meta: Python example code for the UnaryExpression class from the sqlalchemy.sql.expression module of the SQLAlchemy project.
+meta: Example code for understanding how to use the UnaryExpression class from the sqlalchemy.sql.expression module of the SQLAlchemy project.

 UnaryExpression is a class within the sqlalchemy.sql.expression module of the SQLAlchemy project.